Entry 987 - Entry 1,024

 It does not need to be validated.

-For in itself it stands as it's truth with no need for anyone to witness for it's validity.
+For in itself, it stands as its truth with no need for anyone to witness for its validity.

 It is the reality of all infinity.

-For in it all exists and by it all comes forth from and through.
+For in it, all exists, and by it, all comes forth from and through.

 If you're going to have sex, have sex intentionally.
-If you're going to go in for the kiss, go in the kiss absolutely with every single ounce of your being focused on that present moment.
+If you're going to go in for the kiss, go in for the kiss absolutely with every single ounce of your being focused on that present moment.
 By intentional, I mean with the intention to be fully present in that moment.
 No attachment to the act.
 No addiction to the pleasure.
 Let the experience be enjoyed in the present and then let go when it becomes a part of your past.

 The truth of who you are beyond anything your mind could fully fathom.
 If you can pierce through the experience into the infinite, you are one step closer to finding out the eternal depth of your nature.
 The I Am.
-The One who is in all, through all with all.
+The One who is in all, through all, with all.
 One with all and yet none at all.

-Nov 20th
+Entry 1,020 - Nov 20th

 The real hell is the jail cell created by the prisoner that holds their mind hostage to beliefs that do more harm than help.

 At the end of the day, materialism is meaningless until we give it meaning in our lives.
-Until we convince ourselves that we need a new 2021 two thousand dollar coat from Gucci, it means nothing to us.
-Until we decide those two hundred dollar jeans will make us look hip, they have no importance in our lives.
+Until we convince ourselves that we need a new 2021 two-thousand-dollar coat from Gucci, it means nothing to us.
+Until we decide those two-hundred-dollar jeans will make us look hip, they have no importance in our lives.

 They don't even take space in our lives because we don't allow them to.
 We don't give any space to them to take up space.
 If people treated their belief systems like they saw and treated materialism, we'd be this much closer to healing from unnecessary misery.

 When I was a slave to certain Christian dogmas created by men, I used to pray I'd die a fast death in my sleep in my old age.
-Then as I continued to progress, I used to look forward to dying out how I wanted to die.
-I oftentimes envisioned myself jumping out of a helicopter as an old person straight into a volcano.
+Then as I continued to progress, I used to look forward to dying how I wanted to die.
+I oftentimes envisioned myself jumping out of a helicopter as an old person straight into a volcano.Something about choosing something ridiculous always lightened the whole subject of death.
+Now, at present, I have loftier goals.
+Before, I felt like a victim to the forces of nature outside of myself; now I feel like the mover of the forces of nature within, which acts like a domino effect from without.

 My goal is no longer to choose how I die, but to overcome death itself.
 Not just say I will and then die, but actually bypass the death process.
 Who can stop me if that is what I choose?
 If that's my free will to choose that experience?
 What if that's what every cell in my body wants to experience?
 A wholesome enlightenment bypassing the death and decay process.
-Upgrading ones frequency to the point where it vibrates so fast that it cannot be trapped on this earth by gravity.
+Upgrading one's frequency to the point where it vibrates so fast that it cannot be trapped on this Earth by gravity.

-Vibrating so fast I cannot be contained by the forces of nature because my body has transcended this nature?
+Vibrating so fast I cannot be contained by the forces of nature because my body has transcended this nature.
 Isn't that what Jesus did?
 Buddha did?
 Krishna did?
 What's stopping us from removing our limiting belief that we slowly decline in health and wellness and then die around 90?
 I really don't care if people still collectively believe that's the reality, but for me, I will try my best for it to not be.

-Like any other human, he has his own limiting beliefs that he writes in his books, but that's typical from anyone who hasn't fully released all limiting beliefs including myself.
-So yes, I love the limitless ideas but obviously I try not to adopt his limiting beliefs for myself.
+I like Osho because he's open, blunt, and honest about how he feels.
+Though, yes, he's extremely opinionated and oftentimes generalizes his judgments when people differ tremendously inside and outside of religion, I still get what he's trying to point out.Like any other human, he has his own limiting beliefs that he writes in his books, but that's typical from anyone who hasn't fully released all limiting beliefs, including myself.
+So yes, I love the limitless ideas, but obviously, I try not to adopt his limiting beliefs for myself.
 I take the good and leave the bad.
 Nothing more to do.

-Spiritual book after spiritual book that I've read criticizes the other religion or person for not thinking how they think, which I get can help people look out for red flags, but it's so much more satisfying to find the answers oneself.
-Yes you can read about other people's experiences with religion and spirituality, but if you're spending 90% reading about people's spiritual experiences and opinions and 10% of having them yourself and exploring your own, you are living more through their eyes than through your own.
+What I'm realizing when I find my truth more and more is that most of these spiritual books are a waste of time.
+They tell you what someone else thinks based off their own personal experience, but it might not even be helpful to you if it curtails your own perspective based on your experience.Spiritual book after spiritual book that I've read criticizes the other religion or person for not thinking how they think, which I get can help people look out for red flags, but it's so much more satisfying to find the answers oneself.
+Yes, you can read about other people's experiences with religion and spirituality, but if you're spending 90% reading about people's spiritual experiences and opinions and 10% having them yourself and exploring your own, you are living more through their eyes than through your own.

-Just like tv, people who are attracted to spirituality need to be aware that the ego is still seeking for attachments.
+Just like TV, people who are attracted to spirituality need to be aware that the ego is still seeking attachments.
 The ego is still seeking something to identify with.
 Something to latch onto so that it doesn't disappear in your transcendental experiences.
 So, it most definitely will use other people's experiences as a way to stay alive and identified with something.

 The goal isn't to ignore other people's experiences, but it's also important to not ignore your own.
 The goal personally for me is finding a good balance between both.
 I want to live my life with its own special vitality that it could become a legend that people could learn from, but I also want to treat everyone's life as that as well.
-I don't want to just read the same damn story of Noah five thousand times desperately trying to find something new to spark my interest.
+I don't want to just read the same damn story of Noah five thousand times, desperately trying to find something new to spark my interest.

 Comments